Tawel Fan shows health board in turmoil

 Tawel Fan's pressures in the three years before it closed were "unusual and all pervading" but mostly out of the direct control of the ward staff and those who managed them directly.

-The report found the ward faced recruitment issues - especially out-of-hours cover and staff nearing retirement age - and it relied on agency staff or staff doing extra shifts to keep safe staffing levels, which became an ever increasing challenge.
+- The ward faced recruitment issues - especially out-of-hours cover and staff nearing retirement age - and it relied on agency staff or staff doing extra shifts to keep safe staffing levels, which became an ever increasing challenge.

 In the 18 months before Tawel Fan was closed in 2013, seven inspections and reviews found good practice relating to care by staff and cleanliness, but concerns over staffing pressures, fixtures and fittings, toilet facilities and lack of activities on the ward.